Alan Whitehead (cricketer): Playing career

+Wells Cathedral School

+Alan Whitehead was a highly appreciated Cricket Coach at Wells Cathedral School 1962–70.
+In 1967 he was also a founding player in The Willows, a local cricket team for Cathedral School Staff and local people which used School pitches and headquartered in The Fountain Inn in Wells.

+Alan has since returned many times over the years to umpire WCS First XI and Willows matches.

 Umpiring career

 Whitehead became a first-class umpire in 1970 and then stood in more than 600 first-class games before his retirement at the end of the 2005 season.
 He umpired 5 tests in England, between his first, the India Test at the Oval in 1982 and Pakistan's match at Edgbaston in 1987.
 He also umpired 14 One Day Internationals between 1979 and 2001.